vteague/contactTracing/README.md

 Any errors are, of course, mine.

-Comments, edits and suggestions are welcome - the easiest way to contact me is on Twitter @VTeagueAus
+Comments, edits and suggestions are welcome - the easiest way to contact me is on Twitter @VTeagueAus or by email at [my first name] at thinkingcybersecurity.com